JasonCodesC/cpp-redis-server/README.md

 handle_get is taking up 3.75% cpu time with db::store::get taking up the majority of that and 1.55% of that is steady_clock::now and the other is a hash table.
 The other part of handle get thats slow is append_string.
 To improve this I changed from calling steady_clock::now() on every GET and only call it now if it is in expires.
 I also now changed Store::get to return std::optional<std::string_view> rather than std::optional<std::string> to avoid copies.
 And to speed up append string I replaced std::to_string with std::to_chars so we can avoid expensive heap allocation and just keep stuff on the stack.

 handle_set is taking up 2.2% of the cpu and half of that is due to db::store::set while the other half is free (a syscall).
-To cut down on both of these we can use std::pmr::unordered_map and string which lets us use a custom allocator using a memory pool rather than new and delete along with using std::move instead of copying.
-Swapped the store to use std::pmr::unordered_map + std::pmr::string with an unsynchronized pool, plus std::move on inserts to reduce allocation/copy overhead in SET.
+To cut down on this we can use std::move on inserts to reduce allocation/copy overhead in SET.
 Also shifted Store APIs to std::string_view so the dispatcher can pass RESP args without extra string copies.

 the last notable time sink is parse, which is taking up 1.81% of cpu time and that is dominated by calls of parse_integer.
 This is because we are doing two passes, one to find the terminator and then from_chars() to scan the digits again.
 We can change this to a single pass to cut down even more.
 We can also avoid creating a string_view object and parse directly from the buffer data.

-fix perf stat permissions
+V3: